 Baylor Scott & White Medical Center - Round Rock, is a 101-bed hospital with an adjacent multispecialty clinic and freestanding cancer center that provide a full range of care in more than 40 specialties.

 Applications are accepted through ERAS.
-Applicants interested in the 2022 academic year are encouraged to also directly contact the Program Director.
-Interviews are generally offered between September and November.
-The Clinical Informatics fellowship "common offer date" is in mid-December.
+Interested applicants are encouraged to directly contact the Program Administrator(s).
+Applications are reviewed on an ongoing basis, and interviews are generally offered between September and November.

 Visit ERAS to apply